Why are trees so important?

-Trees absorb carbon dioxide as they grow and the carbon that they store in their wood helps slow the rate of global warming.
+Trees absorb carbon dioxide as they grow, and the carbon that they store in their wood helps slow the rate of global warming.
 Trees muffle urban noise almost as effectively as stone walls.
-Trees, planted at strategic points in a neighbourhood or around your house, can even decrease major noises from freeways and airports.
+Trees planted at strategic points in a neighbourhood or around your house can decrease major noises from freeways and airports.

 They reduce wind speeds and cool the air as they lose moisture and reflect heat upwards from their leaves.
 It’s estimated that trees can reduce the temperature in a city by up to 7°C. Trees also help prevent flooding and soil erosion, absorbing thousands of litres of stormwater.

 Did you know that trees host complex microhabitats?
 When trees are young, they offer habitation and food to amazing communities of birds, insects, lichen and fungi.
 When they’re ancient, their trunks also provide the hollow cover needed by species such as bats, woodboring beetles, tawny owls and even woodpeckers.